dYale/Wiki-My-Location/README.md

 Open Simulator (Command-Space bar + 'simulator')
 Swipe to the second screen
-Tap on the `MinimalReactNativeRedux` icon
+Tap on the `Wiki-My-Location` icon
 ```